legshooter/addel/README.md

 * `.addel-target` **should** also contain your own elements
 * `.addel-del` **must** be `.addel-container`'s & `.addel-target`'s descendant
 * `.addel-add` **must** be `.addel-container`'s descendant & can't be `.addel-target`'s descedant

+## Dependencies
+Developed with a sole dependency on jQuery 2.1.3.